 Traditional lenders like banks and credit unions are another common way to finance a motorcycle purchase.
 They offer a variety of flexible loan options, and you will generally have more products to choose from if you have a strong credit score.

 Many borrowers select online financing companies because they offer competitive rates and flexible loan terms.
-There are online lenders that will offer specific secured motorcycle loans, or you can consider an unsecured personal loan from an online lender.
+Some online lenders will offer specific secured motorcycle loans, or you can consider an unsecured personal loan from an online lender.

-If you’re buying a new motorcycle, you may be able to get a loan directly from your motorcycle’s manufacturer.
+If you’re buying a new motorcycle, you may be able to get a loan directly from your motorcycle manufacturer.
 While not every manufacturer offers financing, those that do may also offer financing specials.

 3 steps to get the best motorcycle loan